hikilaka/RSCSundae/doc/differences.md

   rates in Sundae have been audited, so there are no leftover guessed rates.
 * Pay-to-play content is not implemented.
-* There are no discontinued items.
+* There are no wearable discontinued items.
 * Shop prices use the original formula from before 2009, when the game was at its peak in popularity.
 * NPC spawns and behaviour are modelled accurately as they were in the